Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

 Use of callcode is deprecated.
-The function `_function_0x141f32ff` uses the callcode function.
-Callcode does not persist sender or value over the call.
-Use delegatecall instead.
+The callcode method executes code of another contract in the context of the caller account.
+Due to a bug in the implementation it does not persist sender and value over the call.
+It was therefore deprecated and may be removed in the future.
+Use the delegatecall method instead.

 ## Unchecked Call Return Value
 - SWC ID: 104